Our Impact

 HealthyCity.org provided advocates, government officials and organizers with the tools to map data and expose issues of health inequity.

-Former NAACP Legal Defense Fund (LDF) lawyers Constance L. Rice and Molly Munger, along with attorney Stephen R. English, formed Advancement Project after realizing that a powerful combination of data and mapping, coupled with both legal and communication strategies, would prove more potent to achieving social change than litigation on its own.
-They chose the name Advancement Project as a nod to their roots at the NAACP LDF and not knowing how long the organization would be around.
+Attorneys Constance L. Rice and Molly Munger, formerly of the NAACP Legal Defense Fund, along with attorney Stephen R. English, formed Advancement Project after realizing that a powerful combination of data and mapping, coupled with legal and communications strategies, would achieve more potent social change than litigation on its own.
+They chose the name Advancement Project as a nod to their roots at NAACP LDF.